pradeephubgit/appsignal-docs/source/metrics/custom.html.md

 title: "Custom metrics"
 ---

-With AppSignal for Ruby, Elixir and Node.js, it's possible to add custom instrumentation to [transactions](/appsignal/terminology.html#transactions) ([Ruby](/ruby/instrumentation/index.html) / [Elixir](/elixir/instrumentation/index.html)) to get more details about your application's performance.
-This instrumentation is per sample and don't give a complete picture of your application.
+With AppSignal for Ruby, Elixir and Node.js, it's possible to add custom instrumentation to [transactions](/appsignal/terminology.html#transactions) ([Ruby](/ruby/instrumentation/index.html) / [Elixir](/elixir/instrumentation/index.html)) or spans ([Node.js](/nodejs/tracing/index.html)) to get more details about your application's performance.
+This instrumentation is per sample and doesn't give a complete picture of your application.
 Instead, you can use custom metrics for application-wide metrics.

 To track application-wide metrics, you can send custom metrics to AppSignal.
 These metrics enable you to track anything in your application, from newly registered users to database disk usage.
 These are not replacements for custom instrumentation, but provide an additional way to make certain data in your code more accessible and measurable over time.